When should I use a Blade VS Teeth on my Excavator Digging Bucket?

 Rhinox Bladed Buckets

-But, when should you use a Blade on your bucket, over using teeth?
-One of the most common reasons is that you want a trench with a flat bottom.
-Using a blade is the quickest and easiest way to get a flat finish to your trench while digging.
-This will leave your trench with no teeth marks or digging lines as the blade smooths out the material as you pull the bucket through the ground.
-Flat bottom trenches are ideal for laying pipes or cables to ensure that they are connected accurately and safely.
+There are a few key scenarios when you shouldn't, or would prefer not to, use a digging bucket with teeth.
+One of the most common uses for using toothless digging buckets is when you want to dig a trench with a flat bottom.
+Using a digging bucket with a flat edge is the quickest and easiest way to get a flat finish to your trench.
+The flat edge of your lip plate or bolt-on blade will leave your trench with no teeth marks or digging lines as the smooth blade edge will level out the material as you pull the bucket through the ground.
+Flat bottom trenches are ideal for easily and safely laying pipes or cables in the ground.

 Check out some more of our content below: